Kgomotso196/Hello-World/README.md

 ### Run tests

 To run tests, run the following command:
--npx hint .
+- npx hint .
--npx stylelint "\*_/_.{css,scss}"
+- npx stylelint "\*_/_.{css,scss}"
--You will see my printed "Hello Microverse!" in blue if you copy the path of index.html to your online server.
+- You will see my printed "Hello Microverse!" in blue if you copy the path of index.html to your online server.

 ## 👥 Authors <a name="authors"></a>